Decoder-Kumaran/Python-Module-2/Loops-Palindrome Number check.md

 ## Result:
-Thus, The Python program that checks whether a given number is a **palindrome** using loops is verified.
+Thus, The Python program that checks whether a given number is a **palindrome** using loops was executed successfully.